ayalab1/neurocode/README.md

-Code for neural and behaviroal data analysis from the Brain Computation and Behavior Lab, aka AyA Lab, at Cornell Univeristy.
+Code for neural and behavioral data analysis from the Brain Computation and Behavior Lab, aka AyA Lab, at Cornell University.

 https://braincomputation.org/